 For the purposes of this assessment, the "without drought permit" baseline includes the continuation of a compensation release from Aled Isaf of 2.27Ml/d (daily average) and seasonal (July to October) fisheries releases of between 2.0 to 3.8Ml/d, as per existing arrangements.
-The baseline also includes the continuation of daily abstraction at Bryn Aled intake on Afon Aled for potable supply, supported by regulation releases from Aled Isaf Reservoir as required to maintain seasonal residual flow values at Bryn Aled.
-This represents normal operating arrangements during a typical summer / autumn period.
-The assessed drought permit involves the continuation of Welsh Water's abstraction at a maximum daily rate of 16Ml/d, with a reduction of 2Ml/d in both the residual flow conditions at Bryn Aled intake and the regulation release rate required to support the downstream abstraction, during the period of 1 June to 31 January.
-Seasonal fisheries releases are assumed to continue unchanged during the relevant months, and the compensation release rate is also unchanged under the drought permit.
+The baseline also includes the continuation of daily abstraction at Bryn Aled intake on Afon Aled for potable supply.
+The assessed drought permit assumes the continuation of Welsh Water's abstraction at a maximum daily rate of 27.3Ml/d and Aled Isaf compensation release flow of 2.27Ml/d (daily average), with a daily pumped transfer of 19.5Ml/d from Aled Isaf Reservoir to Llyn Aled Reservoir during the winter refill period.
+Seasonal fisheries releases are assumed to continue unchanged during the relevant months.

-B.1.1 Welsh Water's Existing Operations
+B.1.1 WELSH WATER'S EXISTING OPERATIONS

 Welsh Water abstract water from the Afon Aled at Bryn Aled intake to pump to Plas Uchaf Reservoir.
-From Plas Uchaf Reservoir water gravitates to Glascoed Water Treatment Works, which supplies the Clwyd Coastal water resources zone (WRZ) (average demand 19.8Ml/d in 2012/13).
+From Plas Uchaf Reservoir water gravitates to Glascoed Water Treatment Works, which supplies the Clwyd Coastal water resources zone (average demand 19.8Ml/d in 2012/13).
 The Afon Aled abstraction licence (number 24/66/5/7, variation no. 1) includes the following conditions:

 - 4,318 million litres (MI) authorised to be abstracted per annum - Abstraction rate of 27.3Ml/d - The low flow of the Afon Aled is regulated by controlled discharges from Aled Isaf impounding reservoir, supplemented from storage in Llyn Aled impounding reservoir as necessary.
-These controlled releases consist of the following: - A fixed statutory compensation water discharge of 2.27Ml/d at all times for the general benefit of riparian interests - Regulation releases to support the abstraction at Bryn Aled that include the following scenarios - 1 February to 31 May inclusively when the Bryn Aled intake is in operation: controlled releases from Aled Isaf Reservoir maintain a residual flow of 11.4Ml/d over the Bryn Aled weir downstream of the Bryn Aled intake
+These controlled releases consist of the following: - o A fixed statutory compensation water discharge of 2.27Ml/d at all times for the general benefit of riparian interests - Regulation releases to support the abstraction at Bryn Aled that include the following scenarios: - Controlled releases from Aled Isaf Reservoir to maintain a residual flow of 11.4Ml/d over the Bryn Aled weir downstream of the Bryn Aled intake (1 February - 31 May inclusively during intake operation) - Daily regulation releases from Aled Isaf Reservoir shall not be less than the daily abstraction rate at intake when flow at Bryn Aled weir is less than 29.5Ml/d (1 June to 31 January inclusively)

-- 1 June to 31 January inclusively when flow at Bryn Aled weir is less than 29.5Ml/d: daily regulation releases from Aled Isaf Reservoir shall not be less than the daily abstraction rate at Bryn Aled intake - o Fisheries management and angling releases.
+Fisheries management and angling releases.